-Coastal Hazards Group
+Coastal Hazards Research Group

 The Coastal Hazards Group in CCiBSE specialises in understanding the interaction of extreme seas with the built environment.
 The research develops an understanding of the forces, sediment scours, and other failure modes at coastal structures, helping engineers to mitigate the effects of extreme coastal inundations.
 This is achieved through a combination of physical and numerical modelling techniques.

-The Group lead is Dr David McGovern Academic Staff
+Dr David McGovern (Group Lead, Academic Staff)

-David has expertise in physical modelling of sediment scour, and fluid structure interactions.
+David has expertise in physical modelling of sediment scour and fluid structure interactions.

-Dr Keith Adams - Academic Staff
+Dr Keith Adams (Academic Staff)

-Mr Carlos Gonzalo - Academic staff
+Mr Carlos Gonzalo (Academic Staff)

 Carlos has expertise in fluid mechanics and innovation development.

-Dr Sabana Parvin – KTP PDRA
+Dr Sabana Parvin (KTP PDRA)

 Sabana is the KTP PDRA working on the TSuTwin Project.
 She has a PhD in Mathematics and expertise in CFD.